High-recall, high-precision capture of adverse drug reactions

-A systemic approach to pharmacovigilance, taking into account signals from multiple sources of information – including literature and spontaneous adverse event reports – is needed to make the best risk-benefit decisions.
+Making the best drug risk–benefit decisions requires comprehensive information.
+A systemic approach to pharmacovigilance considers signals from multiple sources of information – including peer-reviewed literature, spontaneous adverse event reports and other regulatory documents.

 How PharmaPendium helps

-- Find and export post-market safety data to augment PV reporting requirements
+- Find post-market safety data to augment PV reporting requirements

-- Identify safety signals and drug-drug interaction concerns that become evident post-market
+- Identify safety signals and drug–drug interaction risks in a timely manner

 Ready to take the next step?